sourcegraph/sourcegraph-public-snapshot/chromeext/README.md

-# Sourcegraph browser extension for Google Chrome
+# Sourcegraph browser extensions for Google Chrome and Firefox

-## Features

-The chrome extension includes popup (browser action), window (context menu), and injected page views.

-State is managed by [Redux](https://github.com/reactjs/redux) and persisted to Chrome local storage.

 ## Installation